nerdlem/schema-skel/db/README.md

 In general terms, these `.ddl` files are meant to deploy your database schema to a plain, blank database.

+## Dependencies and required extensions

+Support for PostgREST introduces a dependency on [pgjwt](https://github.com/michelp/pgjwt), btree_gist and pgcrypto.
+Please ensure these extensions are availablein your environment.

+Testing requires the pgtap extension as well as the `pg_prove` command line utility.

 ## Makefile provisioning and AWS Lambda

 At the time of this writing, the AWS Lambda environment imposes a series of security restrictions on the workloads it executes.
 One such restriction involves the use of _tracing syscalls_.
 GNU Make uses some of these calls internally to track the status of its subprocesses, which causes issues when attempting deployments via λ.
 These examples are migrating towards a shell-script based deployment strategy to simplify deployments in these types of environments.